justinsilvestre/hanlib/texts/brandt-ch07-3.passage.md

 <center>THE COMPARATIVE PARTICLES.</center>

-The following are the particles which are used in com- parative constructions.
+The following are the particles which are used in comparative constructions.

 ### A. Single particles:

 <center>`比` `較` `於` `平`</center>

 The single particles are used when two or many objects are compared and when one object is represented as more preferable to another or many others.
-The meaning of these particles cor- responds to the English "than".
+The meaning of these particles corresponds to the English "than".

 ### B. Compound particles: